themattwilliams/website/learn/arazzo/documenting-multiple-apis-using-arazzo.md

 Ready to transform your API documentation from static blueprints to complete architectural plans with circulation patterns?
 Here's how to get started:

-1. **Learn from real examples**: Explore the [Arazzo Specification repository](https://github.com/OAI/Arazzo-Specification/tree/main/examples/1.0.0).
+1. **Learn from real examples**: Review the examples in this article, including the [Healthcare Patient Onboarding](#healthcare-patient-onboarding) workflow and [Technical Pattern-Based Examples](#technical-pattern-based-examples) sections above.
 2. **Create your first workflow**: Start with a simple, common use case that involves multiple API calls.
+Check out [Arazzo Basics](./arazzo-basics.md) for a gentle introduction.
-3. **Validate your workflow**: Use the Redocly CLI to lint and validate your Arazzo files:
+3. **Validate your workflow**: Use the Redocly CLI to lint and validate your Arazzo files.
+Learn more about [Success Criteria and Failure Handling](./success-criteria-and-failure-handling.md):
 ```sh
 npx @redocly/cli@latest lint YOUR_ARAZZO_FILE
 ```
 4. **Integrate with your documentation**: Store your Arazzo files alongside your OpenAPI specs.
+See [Source Descriptions and References](./source-descriptions-and-refs.md) for best practices.
-5. **Use Respect to run your workflows**: Execute your Arazzo workflows with Redocly CLI:
+5. **Use Respect to run your workflows**: Execute your Arazzo workflows with Redocly CLI.
+For a complete walkthrough, see [Arazzo Walkthrough](./arazzo-walkthrough.md):
 ```sh
 npx @redocly/cli@latest respect YOUR_ARAZZO_FILE
 ```